melkati/CO2-Gadget/README.md

 - I2C: Pins (GPIO) corresponding to the I2C bus for connection of I2C sensors and displays.
 - UP / DWN: Pins (GPIO) to which to connect the "Up" and "Down" buttons.
 They are optional as CO2 Gadget is fully functional with no buttons attached.
 - EN: Pin (GPIO) that supplies an ENABLE signal for switching the sensors on and off (reserved for future use).
-- Green GPIO: Pin (GPIO) corresponding to the output before reaching the orange level (for relays, alarms, and RGB LED).
 - GPIO Orange: Pin (GPIO) corresponding to the output when the orange level is reached (for relays, alarms, and RGB LED).
 - GPIO Red: Pin (GPIO) corresponding to the output when the orange level is reached (for relays, alarms, and RGB LED).
 - GPIO Battery: Pin for battery voltage measurement.